 Wowza Streaming Engine Manager works in the latest versions of most modern web browsers that support HTML5 and CSS 3.
 We recommend Google Chrome.

 Wowza Streaming Engine Manager opens with a Sign In page.
-Enter the user name and password that you created when you installed Wowza Streaming Engine.
+Enter the username and password you created when you installed Wowza Streaming Engine.

 After signing in for the first time, you can create additional accounts for other users to manage the server software through the manager (administrator accounts) and to view (but not change) the server settings in the manager (read-only accounts).
 To learn how, see Manage credentials.